Sequential Deep Operator Networks (S-DeepONet) for Predicting Full-field Solutions Under Time-dependent Loads: Results and discussion

+First, the three DeepONet models were trained using different fractions of the available data to investigate their sensitivity of prediction accuracy on the amount of training data.
+A total of four fractions were studied, they were 50\%, 60\%, 70\%, and 80\%.
+The results were summarized in \fref{dat_sensiticity1}.

+The classical 80-20 split was adopted in subsequent discussions, meaning that 80\% of the data was used in training the models.
+5-fold cross-validation was conducted on the best-performing model in \fref{dat_sensiticity1} (i.e., the LSTM-based DeepONet) to test the repeatability of the model performance.
+The results are summarized in \tref{cv1}.

-For the heat transfer problem, training of the FNN-, LSTM- and GRU-based DeepONet took 5486s, 20315s, and 18653s, respectively.
+We compared the LSTM model with the median performance from the 5-fold cross-validation with the FNN- and GRU-DeepONets trained using an 80-20 data split (shown in \fref{dat_sensiticity1}).
+For the heat transfer problem, training of the FNN-, GRU- and LSTM-based DeepONets took 7210s, 18086s, and 19722s, respectively.
 The inference time for the three NN models compared to FE simulation time is shown in \tref{solidification_model_times}.

+Key performance statistics on the test set for the three models are shown in \tref{solidification_model_results}.
+To provide a better perspective of the error distribution over the test cases, histograms of the error distribution are depicted in \fref{solidification_err_hist}.
+To show the statistical distribution of prediction error among the test cases, final temperature contours that correspond to the 0$^{th}$ (best case), 90$^{th}$ and 100$^{th}$ (worst case) percentile prediction error are displayed in \fref{solidification_line_plots} for all three DeepONet models.

+Results from \fref{dat_sensiticity1} indicate that for this simple heat transfer problem, as few as 2000 data points (50\% of all available data) were sufficient to achieve a prediction error of below 0.2\% and $R^2$ value of above 0.999.
+The performance for the models fluctuates with an increasing number of training data points but remains below 0.2\% for all cases, indicating that overfitting has not occurred.
+It is also clear from the data that the FNN-based DeepONet consistently under-performs compared to the GRU- and LSTM-based DeepONets, with the LSTM model giving the highest prediction accuracy in this case.
+However, it is worth noting that the performance difference between GRU- and LSTM-DeepONets is minimal.
+The results of the 5-fold cross-validation show that the performance of the model is very consistent, with minimal fold-to-fold variation.